MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * For both response time per commit and TCB time per commit
 * Additional buckets were created at the low i.e. for shorter values.
 * Some existing bucket boundaries were adjusted.
-(Headings now talk in terms of microseconds, milliseconds, and and seconds.
+(Headings now talk in terms of microseconds, milliseconds, and seconds.
 This necessitated some adjustments.)

 As noted in [BUCKETS](#buckets) you can adjust the RUNSYMS step symbols to use different bucket boundaries.
 But adding buckets needs a little more care than just adding new symbols:

 * `INREC WHEN=INIT` needs more zero'ed counters.
-* `INREC IFTHEN` needs more conditions and the last one adjusted to point to the final bucket.
+* `INREC IFTHEN` needs more conditions and the final `WHEN=NONE` adjusted to point to the final bucket.
 * `SUM` needs to sum the additional buckets.
 * `OUTFIL HEADER1` needs more headings.
 * `OUTFIL OUTREC` needs more output fields.

+#### SSIDCORR

+This is a two step SORT job, showing many of the most useful techniques.
+It comprises two steps:

+1. SUMSSIDS - Producing a list of Db2 subsystem IDs
+1. SUMCORRS - Producting a list of Db2 correlation IDs

+The output from this will be two Comma-Separated-Value (CSV) members of the reporting data set - SUMSSIDS and SUMCORRS.
+A reasonable step would be to download these and import them into a spreadsheet, where you could sort them on a number of columns and report on them.
+(This repository doesn't currently contain any workstation code.)

+One technique of note is to concatenate further symbols to the SYMNAMES DD.
+The symbols beginning with `_` are as a result of the INREC statement.
+To make this work you need to have a `POSITION,1` statement before these symbols.

 #### SSIDMIN